openx/mobile-ios-sdk-doc/info/ios-sdk-deeplinkplus.md

     &fallbackTrackingUrl=FALLBACK_TRACKER
 ```

-The only required parameter is **`primaryUrl`** and if it’s the only parameter, it would be handled as existing deeplink URLs: idle if the app is missing.
+The only required parameter is `primaryUrl` and if there are no other parameters, the deeplink+ would be handled as standard deeplink URL: doing nothing if the app is missing.

 The `fallbackUrl` can be any supported URI type (e.g., http, traditional deeplink) except for another Deep Link+ URL.
 To specify multiple tracker URLs (primary or fallback), buyers simply need to repeat the tracker key with any desired tracker URLs.
 The `primaryTrackingURL` is triggered if the deeplink is successful (which occurs after the user clicks).